-Jaclyn Symes interjected.
+Jaclyn Symes: There is a lot.

 Evan MULHOLLAND: Yes, there is a lot.
 Just on the identity of the unnamed person - the person not having to be identified - what safeguards are in place for both VEOHRC but also a representative body to not act maliciously or fake an individual?
 Is there any penalty for not acting in good faith with the intent of the legislation?